 Bio

-Chris Farrell was born in Glasgow, Scotland in 1994, where he continues to reside.
-He studied BA Painting at Gray’s School of Art, graduating in 2018, where he was awarded a runner-up prize for the BP Fine Art Award.
-Upon finishing his undergraduate studies, he was awarded a mentorship bursary with the NAS (New Art School) in 2022, where he joined the GSA MFA thereafter.
-He has exhibited both locally and internationally, including a recent show at the Hochschule für bildende Künste (HFBK), Hamburg, under curation of Martin Boyce and Graham Ramsay.
+Chris J Farrell was born in Glasgow, Scotland, in 1994, where he lives and works.
+He studied BA Painting at Gray’s School of Art, graduating in 2018, where he received a runner-up prize for the BP Fine Art Award.
+After his undergraduate studies, he received a mentorship bursary from the New Art School (NAS) in 2022 and subsequently joined Glasgow School of Art’s MFA programme, graduating in 2024.
+He has exhibited both locally and internationally, including a show at the Hochschule für bildende Künste Hamburg (HFBK), curated by Martin Boyce and Graham Ramsay.
+In 2025, he was shortlisted for the Freelands Foundation Fellowship at the Belfast School of Art (Ulster University) and recently had his first solo show, ‘Swedger Island’, at Glasgow’s StrangeField.

 Artist Statement